-The admission or a new State shall be decided unanimously by the Council after an additional Act to this Treaty has been drawn up.
+The admission of a new State shall be decided unanimously by the Council after an additional Act to this Treaty has been drawn up.
 Accession shall come into effect once the State concerned has submitted the instrument ratifying this Act.

 The rules governing the languages of the European Union shall, without prejudice to the rules of procedure of the European Parliament and of the Court, be determined by unanimous decision of the Council.
-Article 19

 This Treaty shall be ratified.
-The instruments of ratification shallbe deposited with ..... which shall notify the Governments of the other Member States that this has been done.
+The instruments of ratification shall be deposited with which shall notify the Governments of the other Member States that this has been done.